fluffycowfluffy/PROJECT-PENNEY/README.md

 **Current targeted areas of improvement:**
 1. Fixing possible bugs with `.npy` file naming, and standardize random seeds generated so every cloned git starts with the same seeds.
+2. Make it easy for users can add more decks of any amount they want
-2. Speed up the code.
+3. Speed up the code.
-3. Add code for win/loss probablity based on overall card count, not just tricks.
+4. Add code for win/loss probablity based on overall card count, not just tricks.
 ---